twilightscapes/pirate/README.md

 ## ⚙ Access to Netlify CMS

 - Goto app.netlify.com > select your website from the list
-- Goto identity and Click **Enable Identiy**
-- Click on **Invite Users** and invite yourself.
-You will receive an email and you need to accept the invitation to set the password.
-- Now headover to Settings > Identity > Services and **Enable Git Gateway**
-- You can also manage who can register and log in to your CMS.
-Goto Settings > Identity > Registration >Registration Preferences.
-I would prefer to keep it to **Invite Only**, if i am the only one using it.
 - Now, goto to **site-name.netlify.app/admin/**, and login with your credentials.

-## 📝 Editing content and Adding posts
+## Editing content and Adding posts

 Once you are in your Netlify CMS, you can navigate to Posts and Pages.
 Here you will find a list of existing pages and posts.

 You can select any existing post or page to start editing or add a **New Post**.

 Have fun :)

 ## ⚙ Customizing Site details